|Perpetration-Induced Traumatic Stress

 The Wretched of the Earth, Frantz Fanon

-psychiatrist during revolutionary activity against the French in Algeria.
-By the time the book was written in French in
+during revolutionary activity against the French in Algeria.
+By the time the book was written in French in 1963, the

-1963, the author's sympathies were with the rebels.
-While giving a short mention of sleep troubles and nightmares, the
+author's sympathies were with the rebels.
+While giving a short mention of sleep troubles and nightmares, the symptom of

 Case No. 5: A European police inspector who tortured his wife and children.

-weeks "things weren't working out."
+"things weren't working out."
 Married, had three children.
 He smoked a lot: five packets of cigarettes a day.
-He
+He had lost

-had lost his appetite and his sleep was frequently disturbed by nightmares.
-These nightmares had no special
+his appetite and his sleep was frequently disturbed by nightmares.
+These nightmares had no special distinguishing

-distinguishing features.
+features.
 What bothered him most were what he called "fits of madness."
-In the first place, he disliked
+In the first place, he disliked being contradicted:

 Can you give me an explanation for this, doctor: as soon as someone goes against me I want to hit him.
 Even outside